feathersui/feathersui-starling/documentation/help/markdown/migrating-themes.md

 The modern [`StyleNameFunctionTheme`](../api-reference/feathers/themes/StyleNameFunctionTheme.html) still calls functions that set properties on components, similar to legacy themes.
 You can still use strings (called style names) to differentiate between components of the same type that need to have different appearances.
 The API has changed a bit for setting these functions, though.

-In a legacy theme, you might call [`setInitializerForClass()`](../api-reference/feathers/core/DisplayListWatcher.html#setInitializerForClass()) and pass in a class and a function.
+When using a legacy theme, you might call [`setInitializerForClass()`](../api-reference/feathers/core/DisplayListWatcher.html#setInitializerForClass()) and pass in a class and a function.
 You could optionally pass in a style name as the optional third argument, to specify function for alternate styles:

 ``` code
 // legacy